 There’s no complicated paperwork and the process is very simple - you won’t even notice the switch has been made until cheaper bills start arriving.

 The dual fuel discounts associated with this type of contract can mean your energy will be cheaper than paying for both fuels separately.
 Paired with the convenience of only having one energy supplier it can be a great advantage.

 In some circumstances, taking out separate gas and electricity contracts can be cheaper.
 The best way to find out which option is cheapest for you is to run a dual fuel comparison of energy suppliers in your area.

-It’s not.
-As far as your household is concerned there is very little difference between having dual fuel or single fuel contracts.
+As far as your household is concerned, there is very little difference between having a dual fuel tariff and having single fuel tariffs.
 Exactly the same gas and electricity is provided in either case.